skyway/skyway.github.io/en/android-sdk.md

 ## Tutorial

-In the tutorial, you will create a one-on-one video chat application using the basic features of the Android SDK.
+In the tutorial, you will create a one-on-one video chat app using the basic features of the Android SDK.
-The app will have the ability to display a list of users currently connected to the server, to select a conversation partner, to call, answer and hang up a one-to-one video conversation.
+The app will have the ability to display a list of users currently connected to the server, select which user to call, call, answer and hang up a one-to-one video conversation.

-The application to be created in this tutorial will be the same as [one-to-one video chat](https://github.com/skyway/skyway-android-sdk/tree/master/examples/p2p-videochat){:target="_blank"} provided in the samples.
+The app you will make is the same as the [one-to-one video chat](https://github.com/skyway/skyway-android-sdk/tree/master/examples/p2p-videochat){:target="_blank"} provided in the samples.
-If you want to try the completed app, [download the source codes](https://github.com/skyway/skyway-android-sdk/archive/master.zip) and build in accordance with the build procedure of this tutorial.
+If you want to try the finished app, [download the source code](https://github.com/skyway/skyway-android-sdk/archive/master.zip) and follow the tutorial to build.

 <figure class="figure">
   <img src="{{ site.baseurl }}/images/sdk-tutorial-top-image.png"